Yahoo Search Búsqueda en la Web

 Resultado de búsqueda

-1. Charting.
-Charting at Stanford Hospital.
+1. Charting at Stanford Hospital.
 Charting is still a manual process at Stanford.
 Here are some sample/suggested wording and phrases for the anesthetic record.
 Here's what a blank chart looks like: Start by Filling Out Identifying Information.
 Now let's Chart For a Standard GETA.